History of Geoscience at MSU, 1857-2016

-Robert Anstey, Ran Bachrach, Hugh Bennett, Stannard Bergquist, William Cambray, Robert Carmichael, Aureal Cross, Robert Ehrlich, Doug Erwin, James Fisher, Brian Hampton, Russ Harmon, David Hindle, Alan Holman, William Hinze, Andrey Kalinichev, Graham Larson, Maynard Miller, Max Mortland, Nathanial Ostrom, Peggy Ostrom, Lina Patino, Chilton Prouty, Bennett Sanderfur, Harold Scott, , Duncan Sibley, Jane Smith, Harold Stonehouse, , Maskco Tominaga, James Trow, Sam Upchurch, Remke van Dam, Gary Weissmann, John Wilband, Justin Zinn.
+Robert Anstey, Ran Bachrach, Hugh Bennett, Stanard Bergquist, William Cambray, Robert Carmichael, Aureal Cross, Robert Ehrlich, Doug Erwin, James Fisher, Kazuya Fijita, Brian Hampton, Russ Harmon, David Hindle, Alan Holman, William Hinze, Andrey Kalinichev, Graham Larson, David Long, Maynard Miller, Max Mortland, Nathanial Ostrom, Peggy Ostrom, Lina Patino, Chilton Prouty, Bennett Sanderfur, Harold Scott, , Duncan Sibley, Jane Smith, Harold Stonehouse, , Maskco Tominaga, James Trow, Sam Upchurch, Remke van Dam, Gary Weissmann, John Wilband, Justin Zinn.

 Thanks to Alumnus and Visiting Professor Warren W. Wood for putting together this summary.